openethereum/openethereum.github.io/Quick-start.md

 On Ubuntu this script will also offer to install the [Netstats client](https://github.com/cubedro/eth-net-intelligence-api) and connect it to [stats.ethdev.com](https://stats.ethdev.com).
 The script will prompt you for entering the secret key needed for connecting to the Netstats server.
 You can learn the key by joining the Netstats [Skype group](http://is.gd/iwSaR9).

-### Ubuntu Snappy on Raspberry Pi/ARM
+## Quick Start with Ubuntu Snappy on Raspberry Pi

 There are Ubuntu Snappy builds for the RasPi, found in [Parity Snappy repository](github.com/ethcore/parity-snappy).
 TODO: installation instructions, @NikVolf / @GeneralBeck?

-### Start the parity Client
+## Using Parity

-Start the client with `parity`.
-By default it will connect to other nodes on the Ethereum Homestead network and download the blockchain.
-You can instead connect to the Morden testnet with `parity --chain morden`.
-By default it will run in archive mode saving all intermediate from previous blocks; to avoid doing this (and freeing up a couple of gigs of disk space) use a pruning option e.g. `parity --pruning fast`.
+Assuming you installed Parity, you can start the client with a simple `parity`.
+By default it will connect to other nodes on the Ethereum Homestead network and synchronise the blockchain.
+You can instead connect to the Morden testnet with `parity --testnet`.
+By default it will run in archive mode saving all intermediate information from previous blocks; to avoid doing this (and freeing up a couple of gigs of disk space) use a pruning option e.g. `parity --pruning=fast`.

+If you want to interact with Parity at all, you'll want to enable the JSONRPC interface; to do that use `parity -j`.
+On recent (1.1.x) builds, there is also the Web interface; you can enable both with `parity -jw`.

 You can override the normal boot nodes and connect to your own nodes by using `parity --bootnodes ...`, e.g. you might run a local `geth` node and sync from that by running `parity --bootnodes enode://YOU_GETH_NODE_ID_HERE@127.0.0.1:30303`.
 You need to check geth's output to figure out what node ID is.